ConduitIO/conduit-connector-sdk/specgen/README.md

 ## Overview

-`specgen` is a tool that generates connector specifications and writes them to `connector.yaml`.
+`specgen` is a tool that generates connector specifications and writes them to a `connector.yaml`.
 The input to `specgen` are source and destination configuration structs returned by the `Config()` methods in the connectors.